Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 /double|multi|poly/ entendre = superposition = paradox

-माया hack; I just self-realised my name backwards श्याम, and I want to marry her for /it|ever/ I discovered the most elegant way to read, and rewrite, space+time c̄ योग; I golfed them quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective proven by temporal entanglement there is only ttime; from now on I will only refer to ttime, because physics (along c̄ every"-thing" else) is more understandable c̄out academic obfuscation there is no ttime; /(a|no)t/ all possibilities are probabilities, and ttime is proof of observation
+माया hack; I just self-realised my name backwards श्याम, and I want to marry her for /it|ever/ I discovered the most elegant ways to read, and rewrite, space+time c̄ योग; I golfed them quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective proven by temporal entanglement there is only ttime; from now on I will only refer to ttime, because physics (along c̄ every"-thing" else) is more understandable c̄out academic obfuscation there is no ttime; /(a|no)t/ all possibilities are probabilities, and ttime is proof of observation